Camera lucida

+A camera lucida is somewhat similar in mechanism to a periscope.
+However it completes two total internal reflections, generally within a single glass parallellepiped or rhomboid that works as a double prism.

+This causes a shifted (parallax-like) image of the pencil tip that overlaps with the microscopic field of vision.
+Then the microscopist traces the contours of the objects seen in the microscopic field on the piece of paper using the pencil.

 History

 The camera lucida was patented in 1806 by the English chemist William Hyde Wollaston.

 The basic optics were described 200 years earlier by the German astronomer Johannes Kepler in his Dioptrice (1611), but there is no evidence he constructed a working camera lucida.
 There is also evidence to suggest that the Elizabethan spy Arthur Gregory's 1596 "perspective box" operated on at least highly similar principles to the later camera lucida, but the secretive nature of his work and fear of rivals copying his methods led to his invention becoming lost.
 By the 19th century, Kepler's description had similarly fallen into oblivion, so Wollaston's claim to have invented the device was never challenged.
 The term "camera lucida" (Latin 'well-lit room' as opposed to camera obscura 'dark room') is Wollaston's.

 While on honeymoon in Italy in 1833, the photographic pioneer William Fox Talbot used a camera lucida as a sketching aid.
 He later wrote that it was a disappointment with his resulting efforts which encouraged him to seek a means to "cause these natural images to imprint themselves durably".

 In 2001, artist David Hockney's book Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters was met with controversy.
 His argument, known as the Hockney-Falco thesis, is that the notable transition in style for greater precision and visual realism that occurred around the decade of the 1420s is attributable to the artists' discovery of the capability of optical projection devices, specifically an arrangement using a concave mirror to project real images.
 Hockney was inspired after seeing drawings by Ingres, which he came to suspect were made with the aid of a camera lucida.

 The camera lucida is still available today through art-supply channels but is not well known or widely used.
 It has enjoyed a resurgence as of 2017 through a number of Kickstarter campaigns.